Atom Willard: 2000–2003: The Special Goodness and temporary acts

 After leaving Rocket from the Crypt Willard served as a drum technician for Weezer.
 In 2000 he filled in as a touring drummer for Alkaline Trio and appeared with them in the music video for the single "Private Eye".
-He soon joined Weezer drummer Patrick Wilson in his side project The Special Goodness, in which Willard drummed while Wilson sang and played guitar.
+He soon joined Weezer drummer Patrick Wilson in his side project the Special Goodness, in which Willard drummed while Wilson sang and played guitar.
 Willard also filled in with Moth in 2002 for tours in support of their third album Provisions, Fiction and Gear and appeared in their music video for "I See Sound".
-Willard's first recorded output with The Special Goodness was 2003's Land Air Sea.
+Willard's first recorded output with the Special Goodness was 2003's Land Air Sea.
 The band have not released an album since then.
 Willard also recorded drum tracks for the songs "Head Unbound" and "Would If I Could" on Melissa Auf der Maur's debut solo album Auf der Maur (2004).

-2003–2005: The Offspring
+2003–2007: The Offspring

-In 2003 Willard became an official member of The Offspring, replacing long-time drummer Ron Welty who had left the group earlier that year.
-During Willard's tenure with the group he performed on numerous tours but did not perform on any officially released studio recordings.
+In 2003 Willard became an official member of the Offspring, replacing long-time drummer Ron Welty who had left the group earlier that year.
+During Willard's tenure with the group he performed on numerous tours but only performed on one song.
 Professional drummer Josh Freese had recorded the drum tracks for the band's 2003 album Splinter after Welty left the group.
 Willard joined shortly before the album's release and appeared with them in the music video for the single "(Can't Get My) Head Around You".
-However, in 2005 he became a founding member of Angels & Airwaves (see below), and his commitments to the new group began to draw him away from The Offspring.
-The Offspring released a Greatest Hits compilation in 2005 including two new songs, "Can't Repeat" and a cover of The Police's "Next to You"., though Willard appeared with the band in the "Can't Repeat" music video.
-In July 2007 he officially left The Offspring to focus on Angels & Airwaves.
-Freese again recorded drum tracks for The Offspring for Rise and Fall, Rage and Grace (2008) before he was permanently replaced by former Face to Face drummer Pete Parada.
+However, in 2005 he became a founding member of Angels & Airwaves (see below), and his commitments to the new group began to draw him away from the Offspring.
+The Offspring released a Greatest Hits compilation in 2005 including two new songs, "Can't Repeat" and a cover of The Police's "Next to You".
+Willard appeared with the band in the "Can't Repeat" music video and recorded the drum tracks for "Next to You".
+In July 2007 it was officially announced he had left The Offspring to focus on Angels & Airwaves.
+Freese again recorded drum tracks for the Offspring for Rise and Fall, Rage and Grace (2008) before he was permanently replaced by former Face to Face drummer Pete Parada.
 Offspring singer Dexter Holland later commented:

 The simple truth is that Atom had been working on a few of his own projects during our down time, including Angels & Airwaves but other things too.
 We think that's great.
 Unfortunately, in order for him to see those things through he isn't left with enough time to devote to future Offspring stuff.
 It was a tough choice, but we understand.
-Atom's been a great drummer for us and we're sure Pete will be great too!
+Atom's been a great drummer for us and we're sure Pete will be great too!Willard later revealed also partly left because he wasn't happy in the band because he couldn't get creatively fulfilled.